bash Is Not sh

 non-portable features to the table.

-is the original implementation of the language.
+sh is the original implementation of the language.

-seeks to replace and extend the language, as a GNU developed clone.
+bash seeks to replace and extend the language, as a GNU developed clone.

 This is not inherently bad.

-However, as you will see, assuming that everyone has bash
+However, as you will see, assuming that everyone has bash can be a bad thing.

 Location location location!

-By default, there is always an sh
+By default, there is always an sh at /bin/sh.

-This leads to the common usage of #!/bin/sh
+This leads to the common usage of #!/bin/sh as the shebang in most shell

 scripts.

-, this is fine!
+ash, dash, and bash, this is fine!

-tends to be a symlink to bash
+However, on Linux, /bin/sh tends to be a symlink to bash, which on Linux

-resides usually at /bin/bash
+resides usually at /bin/bash.

-shebang and writing bashisms, you inadvertently
+When using the #!/bin/sh shebang and writing bashisms, you inadvertently

 open yourself up to portability issues, as bashisms can only be interpreted by